e-clearing-net/OCHP/OCHP-direct.md

 directId     |  DirectId      |  ?      |  The session id for this direct charging process on success. ttl          |  DateTimeType  |  ?      |  On success the time until this selection is valid.

-**Note:** Should the CPO not accept the extended duration of reservation for the selected EVSE, they should still create the session and return the maximum TTL they are willing to grant the provider.
+**Note:** Should the CPO not accept the extended duration of reservation for the selected EVSE, they should still create the session and return the maximum TTL they are willing to grant to the provider.
 It is then up to provider or their customer to accept this proposed TTL / reservation or to reject it (in which case the session should be closed by calling _ReleaseEvse.req_).
+If no reserveUntil is defined in the request, it is up to the CPO to set a session timeout (recommended: 5 minutes).